All Episodes

 There's a sitting duck for McCain if he wants to exploit this.

-Uh Andy Andy McCarthy posted an article, National Review Online today, uh, discussing the announcement that military prosecutors have decided to seek the death penalty against Khalid Sheikh Mohammed and five others who are complicit in the 9-11 attacks.
+Andy McCarthy posted an article, National Review Online today, Discussing the announcement that military prosecutors have decided to seek the death penalty against Khalid Sheikh Mohammed and five others who are complicit in the 9-11 attacks.

 Or should we treat the enemy as a war criminal in a conflict in which it's vital that we protect the intelligence we depend on to save American lives?

-Other words, are we going to go back to the Jamie Garellic Clinton days where we're going to treat these enemy combatants as just civilians in court, and we're going to hear testimony and we're going to divulge intelligence secrets of what it took to nail them?
+In other words, are we going to go back to the Jamie Gorellik Clinton days where we're going to treat these enemy combatants as just civilians in court and we're going to hear testimony and we're going to divulge intelligence secrets of what it took to nail them?

 Or are we going to treat them as enemy combatants, military tribunals, and this kind of thing?